2005:

 1913:

-Gerald Rudolph Ford, the 38th president and 40th vice president of the United States, is born in Omaha, Nebraska.
-(He will be raised in Grand Rapids, Michigan.)
-Visit Mr. Ford and all the presidents at Disney World's classic attraction The Hall of Presidents.
+Gerald Rudolph Ford, the 38th President and 40th Vice President of the United States, is born in Omaha, Nebraska.
+Raised in Grand Rapids, Michigan, he visited Disney World in 1979.
+When President Nixon resigned on August 9, 1974, Ford automatically assumed the presidency.
+This made him the only person to become the nation's chief executive without having been previously voted into either the presidential or vice presidential office by the Electoral College.
+He served until January 1977.
+Visit Mr. Ford and all the Presidents at Disney World's classic attraction The Hall of Presidents.

 1955: